Best headphones on Amazon Buying Guide: Welcome to What Hi-Fi?'s round-up of the best headphones you can buy on Amazon in 2021.

 Read the full Bose SoundSport Wireless review

 When it comes to Beyerdynamic’s Amiron headphones, one word springs to mind: comfort.
+(OK, and award-winning too, seeing as they won a 2021 What Hi-Fi Award.)
 The earcups and headband are made of alcantara microfibres (which have a texture similar to suede) and microvelour, which is as luxurious as it sounds.
 The result is a pair of headphones you can wear for hours on end.
 And despite their bulk, they don't feel heavy at all, which is quite amazing.

 But they're not just comfortable.
 They sound fantastic too.